Don't call it a God of War killer, but Flintlock feels like a classic summer blockbuster

 But there are also more personal flashes of the studio's own stomping grounds, especially in the vegetation and geology: pōhutukawa "Christmas trees" with rusty red flowers, and a view of a mountain range that, as art director Marie-Charlotte Derne told me during a one-hour hands-off preview showing at GDC, is based on New Zealand's South Island.
 "We intentionally strayed away from the more classic and I would say, expected representation of mountains, which is the Nordic influence usually," she said.
 "Instead, we decided to pull from the nature of our country.
 So we extracted the sense of New Zealand's geology, fauna and flora and sprinkled elements of this throughout the game to create a unique identity."

 Again, this is a mixture of references that deserves a longer analysis from somebody with more insight than I'm able to provide - what exactly happens when you take the military trappings and equipment of Napoleonic France and apply them to a fairytale interpretation of a former European colony, with locations inspired by Turkey and ancient Mesopotamia?
 More superficially, Flintlock's assertiveness about its own cultural origins suits a game that reminds me of the more accomplished "double-A" blockbusters of yesteryear.
-This is a lavish epic created by a team of just 65, which I reckon could give juggernauts like Sony Santa Monica a run for their money.
+Out in Q3 2024, this is a lavish epic created by a team of just 65, which I reckon could give juggernauts like Sony Santa Monica a run for their money.

 You see that above all in the combat, which is aggressive and florid where the developer's previous, very good Ashen was grim and understated and precarious.
 It's all held together by resourcing systems and fighting game mechanics that feed into each other persuasively.
 Nor's blackpowder weapons have a fixed number of charges, which you can replenish by doing four hits with your chopper, theoretically ensuring a healthy alternation of melee and musketry.
 You've also got Witherings, aka sorcerous special moves, which again fill up over the course of a brawl.